Perpetuum Mobile (PM) / Artists at Risk (AR)

 Currently, Ivor Stodolsky’s curatorial practice centres on Perpetuum Mobile (PM), a mobile institution he co-founded and directs with Marita Muukkonen since 2007.
 PM develops larger-scale thematic projects and platforms that come to encompass exhibitions, conferences, workshops, residencies, publications and films relating art, politics and philosophy.
 Recently, a new collective residency programme included commissioning a film project from the widely known Russian collective Chto Delat?/What is to be Done?.
 Recent curatorial publications include The Square (a newspaper), video-interviews for the Re-Aligned Project and an upcoming anthology under the working title Pre-Mondial for OR Books of New York.

-Perpetuum Mobile (PM) established the Artist at Risk (AR) is a network-institution providing residencies for threatened art-practitioners initiated by PM in 2013.
-The AR-Safe Haven Helsinki residency for visual art practitioners and musicians at risk has secured funding and gained national recognition, winning the “Annual Art Act Award” at ArtHelsinki in 2016.
-In 2017, AR launched new residencies in Athens in collaboration with the Athens Biennial; in Berlin in collaboration with SAVVY Contemporary; at Saari Residence in Mynamäki, Finland; and Wysing Art Centre, near Cambridge, UK.
+Artist at Risk (AR) is a network-institution providing residencies for threatened art-practitioners initiated by PM in 2013.
+The AR-Safe Haven Helsinki residency for visual art practitioners and musicians at risk secured funding and gained national recognition, winning the “Annual Art Act Award” at ArtHelsinki in 2016.
+AR has launched new residencies in Athens in collaboration with the Athens Biennial; in Berlin in collaboration with SAVVY Contemporary; at Saari Residence in Mynamäki, Finland; and Wysing Art Centre, near Cambridge, UK.
 AR-residencies in Rome, Abidjan, Tunis, Barcelona and a total of 12 different localities are being developed.
-In 2016, PM’s Artist at Risk (AR) platform was honoured with the “European Citizen’s Prize” (Civi Europaeo Praemium) of the European Parliament.
-It received the Finnish State Thematic Prize in 2017.
+AR received the Finnish State Thematic Prize in 2017.
+Artist at Risk (AR) platform was in 2016 honoured with the “European Citizen’s Prize” (Civi Europaeo Praemium) of the European Parliament.

 Image already added